pcardotatgit/automation_lab_web_app/README.md

     pip install -r requirements.txt

-Or install the required modules separately :
+    Some time this instruction fails.
+Then we have to install the modules separately as shown bellow

     pip install flask
     pip install flask_request_params
     pip install sqlalchemy